• Skip to primary navigation

 • Apply to the Extended Learning Program

-• 2022 Conference
+• 2025 Conference

 Financial Planning Capstone for Accelerated Path

-Important Dates for Spring 2023
+Important Dates for Spring 2025

-January 17: First Day of Class
+January 13: First day of class

-May 9: Last Day of Class
+May 4: Last day of class

-This course provides an overview of all areas in the financial planning process, data gathering, approaches to financial planning, analysis of financial statements, and client presentation.
+This course gives a comprehensive overview of the financial planning process, including data collection, techniques for financial planning, examination of financial statements, and presenting to clients.
 Students will produce a comprehensive written financial plan for a client.
+As a result of your participation in this course, you will be able to:

-• Demonstrate a comprehensive understanding of the content found within the Financial Planning curriculum and effectively apply and integrate this information in the formulation of a financial plan.
+• Demonstrate a comprehensive understanding of the content found within the financial planning curriculum to formulate a written financial plan for a client.

 • Analyze personal financial situations, evaluating clients’ objectives, needs, and values to develop an appropriate strategy within the financial plan.